lsy617004926/lsy617004926.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I’m Siyang Liu, welcome to my webpage!
+I’m Siyang Liu.
+Welcome to my webpage!
+You can view my CV [here](https://lsy617004926.github.io/cv/).

-My background and history
+Background
 ======

-I received my Bachelor of Economics in Finance from the University of Science and Technology of China.
-After graduating, I joined a proprietary division of a hedge fund, where I researched high-frequency trading strategies and alpha strategies in the Chinese stock market.
-Currently, I am pursuing a Master’s degree in Finance at the UBC Sauder School of Business.
+I earned my Bachelor's degree in Economics with a focus on Finance from the University of Science and Technology of China.
+After graduating, I worked in the proprietary division of a hedge fund, where I researched high-frequency trading and alpha strategies in the Chinese stock market.
+Currently, I’m pursuing a Master’s degree in Finance at UBC Sauder School of Business.

-My study interest
+Research Interests
 ======

-I'm currently interested in asset pricing research, both empirical and theoretical.
+I am particularly interested in asset pricing, both empirical and theoretical.